mroberts1/BOOTSTRA.386/manual/index.md

 We widely agreed this is the only viable way forward.
 We aren't large enough to command a position in every meaningful place in the marketplace so we must carve out our own.

+## VisiCalc for everything else

+Our goals, in summary, are to be able to load multiple applications at once without them realizing they are sharing the computer.
+There's a wild amount of hacks that we need to do to get this done.

+First of all, it doesn't look like our applications can overlap like visicalc.
+Second, we'll have to somehow lie to the application that the computer has less volatile memory because we need a bunch for ourselves.

+Third of all, we need the user to have a hard disk.
+This is persistent memory on magnetic platters.
+They're very expensive.

+---

 # Abort?

-90 days is hardly enough time to finish a complex computer program but it is enough to expect to see some movement.
+4 months is hardly enough time to finish a complex computer program but it is enough to expect to see some movement.
 The difference between doing something and getting things done is the direction of that movement.
 The path taken makes the product as much as the people taking it.
 As a project manager in a corporate structure my job is not to choose the destination but instead, to try to find a way to get there.

 This all sounds abstract and it is.
 Fred Brooks, of IBM OS/360 fame, coined software as "pure thought stuff".
 Building is making manifest things imagined.
 There's tons of ambiguities, problems, and miscommunications.
 Engineers are the ultimate Monkey's Paw and we find out how some ideas are only compelling as long as they remain imagined but once they become real, we have no interest.